-What comes to mind when you think about American culture?
-There are baseball and fireworks on the 4th of July, but it could be argued that nothing’s more American than the cross-country road trip.
-Traversing America’s unique landscapes and locales has been around since the early 20th century and continues to capture the passions of Americans today.
+Traversing the U.S. unique landscapes and locales has been a past time since the early 20th century and continues to capture the passions of Americans today.

 You can begin your journey at Oregon’s South Beach State Park on the Pacific Coast.
 South Beach offers a great starting point with plenty of camping including electrical hookups along scenic South Beach.
 The park features hot showers, restrooms, picnic areas, and an RV dump station.
 For fun, South Beach features miles of hiking and biking trails, playground, disc-golf, beachfront and on-the-water activities including guided kayak tours, and much more.
 Start your trip right on Oregon’s West Coast.